baolade/vickyacademic/_pages/about.md

   - /about.html
 ---

 I'm a first year doctoral student in the Department of Chinese and Bilingual Studies at The Hong Kong Polytechnic Univeristy (PolyU).
-My research interest includes the transfer of sociolinguistic factors bewteen L1 and L2, social perception of different voice qualities, and language acquisition of bilingual popluation.
+My research focus on the transfer of sociolinguistic factors bewteen L1 and L2, social perception of different voice qualities, and language acquisition of bilingual popluation.
+Currently, I am working on the project related to the perception of creaky voice.